Breast Surgery Trends – smaller, natural-looking breast augmentation options are in for 2020!

 - Ask your SURGEON for help: Choosing the right size and profile of your breast implants is definitely one of the more challenging decisions you’ll make before surgery.

-- Think CUSTOMISATION not COOKIE CUTTER: There’s NOT a one-size fits all option, and good results require thoughtful customisation.
+- Think CUSTOMISATION not COOKIE CUTTER: There are NOT a one-size-fits all option, and good results require thoughtful customisation.